Boston Bicycle Accident Lawyer at Kelly & Associates Injury Lawyers

 - Motorists are prohibited from returning to the right side of the road until safely clear of any bicyclists.

 - Motorists must yield to oncoming bicyclists when making left-hand turns.
 This includes those riding lawfully to the right of other traffic.

 Cycling Accident Injuries

 Most serious bicycle injuries are caused by collisions with cars, trucks, buses and other motor vehicles.
 Bicyclists face a higher risk of serious and fatal injuries in collisions than motorists because bicycles offer riders little protection.
-Eight bicyclists were killed in collisions in Massachusetts in 2014 and more than 40 have died since 2010, according to the National Highway Traffic Safety Administration.
+Eight Massachusetts bicyclist were killed in collisions in the state in 2014 and more than 40 have died since 2010, according to the National Highway Traffic Safety Administration.

 - Road Rash—Abrasions range from superficial scrapes to abrasion of full layers of skin and the need to remove embedded gravel and debris from soft tissue;

-- Fractures—Fractures to the arm, leg, elbow, and spinal neck trauma;
+- Fractures—Fractures of the arm, leg, elbow, and spinal neck trauma;

 - Facial injuries—Facial injuries include abrasions to soft tissue, facial fractures, broken teeth and eye trauma;